 - In a separate bowl, combine oil, maple syrup, vanilla, and salt.
 Pour over oat mixture and toss to coat.
 Spread mixture out onto two baking sheets and bake 1 hour to 1 hour 15 minutes, stirring every 15 minutes.

 - Remove from oven and scrape mixture into large bowl.
 Let cool for a few minutes then sprinkle matcha over and toss to combine.
-Add in dried blueberries and toss to combine.

 - Keeps in an airtight container for several weeks.

 Number of total servings shown is approximate.
 Actual number of servings will depend on your preferred portion sizes.

 Nutritional values shown are general guidelines and reflect information for 1 serving using the ingredients listed, not including any optional ingredients.
 Actual macros may vary slightly depending on specific brands and types of ingredients used.